 Steam saunas: Also known as steam rooms or steam baths, these saunas have very high levels of humidity.

-If you’re a healthy adult and you’d like to try a sauna to see if you reap any physical or mental health benefits, there are a few things to consider first.
+If you’re a healthy adult and you’d like to try a sauna to see if you reap any physical or mental health benefits, there are a few things to keep in mind to ensure you’re staying safe:

 You should seek medical advice before using a sauna if you’re pregnant or have a chronic health condition.